Ever stood in the grocery aisle, hoisin sauce in one hand, soy sauce in the other, and thought, "What on earth is the difference?" We've been there.

 Both sauces have unique characteristics that greatly influence their taste and texture, making them distinct from one another.

-Hoisin has a slightly thicker consistency than soy sauce and tends to be sweeter.
+Hoisin has a slightly thicker consistency than soy sauce and is usually sweeter.

 In contrast, soy sauce is saltier and thinner in consistency.